jessesquires/jessesquires.com/_posts/2014-10-01-adaptive-user-interfaces.md

 There's a lot of information in this diagram.
 Let's break down the most important details:

-1. We no longer have dozens of phyiscal devices.
+1. We no longer have dozens of physical devices.
 We have four abstract devices: Regular-Compact, Regular-Regular, Compact-Compact, Compact-Regular.

 2. **All iPhones** (top left) in the portrait orientation have a **regular height** and a **compact width**.
 This means that your UI should behave and appear nearly the same on an iPhone 4S as it does on an iPhone 6 Plus.

 3. **All iPads** (top right) in **any** orientation have a **regular** size class for both dimensions.

 4. In the landscape orientation, iPhone 4/S, iPhone 5/S, and iPhone 6 (bottom left) have a **compact** size class for both dimensions.
-This is incredibly important as it highlights that *phyiscal device dimensions and size classes __do not__ correspond one-to-one*.
+This is incredibly important as it highlights that *physical device dimensions and size classes __do not__ correspond one-to-one*.
 For example, consider the iPhone 5.
 When in the portrait orientation it has a **regular height** and a **compact width**.
 Knowing this, your intuition may lead you to believe that when the device rotates, the size classes also "rotate" to yield a **compact height** and a **regular width**.
 However, this is not the case.
 When in the landscape orientation, the iPhone 5 has a **compact width**.

 5. The iPhone 6 Plus in the landscape orientation is unique (bottom right).
 It is currently the only device that adopts a **compact height** and a **regular width**.
 In iOS 8, we find that this means when the iPhone 6 Plus is in the landscape orientation, its UI behaves similarly to the iPad.
 For example, Mail displays as a [split view](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/mobilehig/Art/split_view_2x.png) with the list of emails on the left and the currently selected email content on the right.